sprity/sprity/readme.md

 sprity out/ images/*.png -s style.css -d 1:72 -d 2:192
 ```

 You can provide as many dimensions as you want.
 Just keep in mind that the source images you provide need to be for the biggest dimension.
-For the example the images would need to have 192dpi.
+For the above example the images would need to have 192dpi.

 ## Image processing engines